All posts by Bernt Nilsson

 Connect, Learn, and Innovate at the COMSOL Conference 2016

-Every year, the COMSOL Conference makes several stops around the world, bringing together the COMSOL community for a chance to connect, learn, and innovate.
-The COMSOL Conference 2016 promises to deliver these same elements, with additional learning opportunities available.
-Learn more about what to expect at this year’s conference, while hearing about the experiences of some of our past attendees.
+The COMSOL Conference makes several stops around the world, bringing together the COMSOL community for a chance to connect, learn, and innovate.
+The COMSOL Conference 2016 is no different.

 ABB Uses Electrostatic Simulation to Design Tap Changers